ShakeyF/Feline_Classifier/README.md

 ```

 # Code organization
-Dblurring_Network.ipynb   --  Run the training of our deblurring network
+Deblurring_Network.ipynb   --  Run the training of our deblurring network